-Baseline (2019) Year 2 (2021) Comment
+Biocondition Score Baseline (2019) Year 2 (2021) Year 3 (2022) Comment

+Transect 1 ·

-1.7 1.88
+Site condition 1.7 1.88 1.95

-2.1 2.25 Minor increase in score
+Site context 2.1 2.25 2.25 Minor increase in score

-2.0 2
+Species stocking rate 2.0 2.0 2.0

-5.88 6.13
+Total 5.88 6.13 6.20

+Transect 3&4

-2.2 2.13
+Site condition 2.2 2.13 2.22

-2.1 2.25 Minor increase in score
+Site context 2.1 2.25 2.25 Minor increase in score

-2.0 2
+Species stocking rate 2.0 2.0 2.0

-6.33 6.38
+Total 6.33 6.38 6.47

-1.7 2.1 2.0 5.88 2.2 2.1 2.0 1.7 1.88 2.1 2.25 2.0 2 5.88 6.13 2.2 2.13 2.1 2.25 2.0 2

-1. Stage 1 Clearing Extent (Year 2)
+1. Stage 1 Clearing Extent (Year 3)

-This plan was prepared as a desktop assessment tool.
+Notes: This plan was prepared as a desktop assessment tool.
 The information on this plan is not suitable for any other purpose.
 Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These may need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+These may need verification if the development development approval conditions.
 No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
-Saunders Havill Group therefore disclaims any liability or any loss or damage whatsoever or howsoever incurr ny party using or relying upon this plan for any purpose han as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
-Unless a development approval states otherwise, this is not an approved plan Layer Sources © State of Queensland 2022.
+Saunders Havill Group therefore disclaims any liability for any loss or damage whatsoever or howsoever incurred, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
+Unless a development approval states otherwise, this is not an approved plan Layer Sources

+© State of Queensland 2023.
 Updated data available at